 Historical ‘Paardenmarkt’ Abcoude

 In 1309, a mention of this market in Abcoude was written down as ‘Apicwoudermarct’.
 It was held at the end of August, and it still is today.
 In 1471, Abcoude gained the privilege to have a ‘Vrije Paardenmarkt’, or free horse market.
-It was then also made clear that this event would occur on the last Thursday of August every year.
-In 1541, this right and privilege were confirmed by emperor Charles V. In the whole Stift of Utrecht, you could only sell horses in the city of Utrecht or the village of Abcoude.
+It was then also made clear that this event would occur every year on the last Thursday of August.
+In 1541, this right and privilege were confirmed by emperor Charles V. In the whole Stift of Utrecht, you could only sell horses in Utrecht or the village of Abcoude.

 Weekly market Abcoude